kragen/peg-bootstrap/peg.md

     list       <- ')' / read list.

 Instead of 33 lines of code, we have 8.
+Note that I’ve followed the kind of weird structure of the original parser: the closing parenthesis is considered part of the list contents, and the closing quote is considered part of the string contents.
+This simplifies the grammar slightly, and eliminates nearly all non-tail calls
+(except inside of `list`, and to `_`, and in distinguishing character categories) but I think it makes it a little less clear.

 In 16 lines,
 we can get a real parser
 that returns a parse of the code: